This past weekend, I had the chance to head up to the local ski area and met my longtime friend, Maria Mountain.

-It was the first time that she went to Big White and skied.
+It was the first time that she went to the Big White Ski Resort and skied.
 She’s a much better skier than me.

 We had a great time catching up while we were on the chairlift as she talked about what she has been doing with ice hockey goalies.

 Today, I will share a few exercises that you can do after your workout.